pairshaped/pairshaped.ca/source/blog/meteor-react-teh-gosu-1.html.md

         document.getElementById 'app'
       )

-We're referencing an object called "App" within the Render method, so we need to build that.
+We're referencing an object called __App__ within the Render method, so we need to build that.
 Create a new CoffeeScript file in the client directory for it.

     vi client/app.coffee